sigrlami/glaze-mq/README.md

 ## Rationale

-Modern broker exchanges lack perfomance features that allow to scale messaging capabilities according to changes in the traffic of IoT or 5G environments.
-Contrary to 4G networks that use packet system for burst messaging, exponential increase in IoT devices which is already reaching 1B online devices, sharing data 24/7 between each other and other monitoring system.
-It's expected that within 5 years we will see further increase in number of device which can bring online up to 5-6 billion devices.
-In addition to that deployment of 5G networks throughout the world creates absolutely novel environment for messaging which is more distributed and requires more capable system to serve such demand.
+Modern broker exchanges lack performance features that allow them to scale messaging capabilities according to changes in the traffic of IoT or 5G environments.
+Contrary to 4G networks that use packet systems for burst messaging, exponential increase in IoT devices which is already reaching 1B online devices, sharing data 24/7 between each other and other monitoring systems.
+It's expected that within 5 years we will see a further increase in the number of devices which can bring online up to 5-6 billion devices.
+In addition to that deployment of 5G networks throughout the world creates an novel environment for messaging which is more distributed and requires a more capable system to serve such demand.

 ## Roadmap